mvz/ripper_ruby_parser/README.md

 * Drop-in replacement for RubyParser
 * Should handle 1.9 and later syntax gracefully
 * Requires MRI 2.3 or higher
-* Compatible with RubyParser 3.13.1
+* Compatible with RubyParser 3.14.0

 ## Known incompatibilities

-RipperRubyParser has some incompatibilities with RubyParser.
-For some of these, the behavior can be changed by turning on extra-compatible mode.
+RipperRubyParser has a few incompatibilities with RubyParser.

-The following incompatibilities cannot be changed:

 * RipperRubyParser won't handle non-UTF-8 files without an encoding comment, just like regular Ruby
-* RipperRubyParser does not match RubyParser's line numbering
+* RipperRubyParser does not always match RubyParser's line numbering
-* RipperRubyParser correctly dedents heredocs with interpolations

-The following incompatibilities can be made compatible by turning on extra-compatible mode:

-* Operator assignment of a method call without parentheses to a collection element uses an `:array` S-expression instead of `:arglist`
-* RipperRubyParser keeps carriage return characters in heredocs that include them

 ## Install